-I am the anti-sewist, yet I appreciate the structural and aesthetic value of a well-made and well-placed seam.
-Additionally, I love to design, make, and use bags, many of which benefit from a fabric lining.
+I am the anti-sewist when it comes to crochet projects, yet I appreciate the structural and aesthetic value of a well-made and well-placed seam.
+Additionally, I love to design, mak and use bags, many of which benefit from a fabric lining.

 Initially, lining your crochet bag project serves a few important purposes: (1) it will provide additional support and safeguards to the seams in your crochet fabric; (2) depending on the stitch pattern of your crochet fabric, it will allow you the ability to carry small things in your bag without fear of losing them; and (3) it will provide additional aesthetic value to your handiwork.

 While the Flower Bud Handbag project associated with this article used store-bought fabric, don’t limit yourself to fabric bolts.
 Bag linings are a great way to re-use/upcycle all kinds of fabric bits around your house: an old fabric pillow covering, silk, cotton, and/or polyester blouses that perhaps have seen better days or no longer fit, pajamas (especially silk or polyester), and of course old jeans (assuming they contain a section big enough for a lining that is hole-free).

 Once you’ve identified your fabric source and have complete the crocheted portion of your bag, creating the lining is fairly straightforward.
 I am using an easy rectangular-shaped bag as my example – if you have a more complicated bag shape then some further effort may be necessary.

 How to Line a Crochet Bag Free Tutorial